cmgonzalez/gandalf/README.txt

 Git clone if you will regularly update z88dk.
 Nightly build if you just want to unzip the current build.

-Pietro Bros uses zsdcc so linux users should make sure they also build zsdcc. zsdcc is included among the pre-built Windows and OSX binaries already.
+Gandalf uses zsdcc so linux users should make sure they also build zsdcc. zsdcc is included among the pre-built Windows and OSX binaries already.

 * Configure the nirvana+ library